 - Carefully drain and rinse the pasta and veggies in a colander under cool running water, tossing as needed to completely cool.

-- Transfer to a large mixing bowl and place in the refrigerator while mixing the dressing (see below).
+- Transfer to pasta and veggies to a large mixing bowl, stir in the sun dried tomatoes and place in the refrigerator while mixing the dressing (see below).

-- Once chilled, pour the dressing over the pasta salad, adjust lemon, salt and ground pepper to taste, sprinkle with chive flowers if using and serve right away or store in a lidded container for up to four days.
+- Once chilled, sprinkle with parsley, and chives then pour the dressing over the pasta salad, gently toss.
+Adjust lemon, salt and ground pepper to taste.
+Sprinkle with chive flowers if using and serve right away or store in a lidded container for up to four days.
 The vibrant green color of the veggies is best on the day the salad is made.

 For the Dressing: